White Chocolate & Matcha Cake with Matcha & White Chocolate Shards

 White Chocolate Shard Cake with a White Chocolate Matcha Frosting

-The decorating is often fairly spectacular on our family birthday cakes (it doesn’t come more OTT than my Chocolate Overload Cake).
+The decorating is often fairly spectacular on our family birthday cakes, and it doesn’t get more OTT than my Chocolate overload cake.
 This one had to be even more special as it was in celebration of my oldest son becoming a teen.
 Imagine that.
 We have a teenager.

 His request was simple – a white chocolate cake.
 Hands up, it was me who wanted to be all fancy pants and use matcha to colour the frosting and some white chocolate matcha swirled bark for good measure.